Serving: Leslie, Knott, Letcher and Perry Counties

-Several “Predatory Lending” and “Budget and Credit” workshops were held throughout the four county service areas.
-These six-hour workshops provide participants with useful information regarding the purchasing of a home; such as financing, budgeting, credit reports, and home care.
-We are working with several families that are in foreclosure or going to be in foreclosure.
+Several “Predatory Lending” and “Budget and Credit” workshops were held throughout the four county service area.
+These six-hour workshops provide participants with useful information regarding the purchasing of a home, such as financing, budgeting, credit reports, and home care.
+We are working with several families that are in foreclosure or near foreclosure.

-The staff has attended several trainings, which has improved their knowledge and ability to successfully help families move from substandard housing into more suitable homes.
-Putting families into suitable housing also helps build their self-esteem and then moves them toward self-sufficiency.
+The staff has attended several trainings, which has provided the knowledge needed to successfully help families move from substandard housing into more suitable homes.
+Helping families achieve suitable housing also helps build their self-esteem.